rohrerj/scion/doc/dev/design/FABRID.rst

 .. figure:: fig/FABRID/Overview.png

-    System overview.
+    Policy-driven intra-AS Routing with FABRID.
 During beaconing, every AS adds its supported policies to the PCB (green).
-Endpoint EF fetches the corresponding path including the added policies from its control service, which resolves and caches unknown policies (orange).
+Endpoint :math:`E_F` fetches the corresponding path including the added policies from its control service, which resolves and caches unknown policies (orange).
-    For packets destined to EC, EF encodes its policy choice PX in the respective headers, except for AS G, which does not support this policy, and AS F, which supports the policy by default (red).
-Although not all ASes support PX, EF still decides to send its traffic over the path.
+    For packets destined to :math:`E_C`, :math:`E_F` encodes its policy choice :math:`P_X` in the respective headers, except for AS G, which does not support this policy, and AS F, which supports the policy by default (red).
+Although not all ASes support :math:`P_X`, :math:`E_F` still decides to send its traffic over the path.

 Our proposed design and implementation of FABRID allows for incremental deployment at router- and AS-level, i.e., some AS operators may want to